When Christmas Comes

-"When Christmas Comes" is a song by American singer and songwriter Mariah Carey from her second Christmas album/thirteenth studio album, Merry Christmas II You (2010).
+"When Christmas Comes" is a song by American singer-songwriter Mariah Carey from her second Christmas album and thirteenth studio album, Merry Christmas II You (2010).
 Carey wrote and produced the song in collaboration with James Poyser.
 A soul song with influences of R&B, the lyrics are about giving the gift of love.
-In November 2011, Carey re-recorded the song as duet with John Legend, which was later released as a single.
+In November 2011, Carey re-recorded the song as duet with John Legend, which was later released that month as a standalone single by Island Records.
 Both versions of the track were a hit in South Korea, with the duet debuting at number one with sales in excess of 80,000 copies.
-The song's accompanying music video features Carey and Legend at a hosting a Christmas house party.
+The song's accompanying music video features Carey and Legend hosting a Christmas house party.
 It has been performed by Carey at her ABC 2010 Christmas special and during her 2014 Beacon Theatre residency All I Want for Christmas Is You, A Night of Joy and Festivity in December 2014.